 Many Dutch museums include fashion within their collections but there has never been a national fashion museum.
-Over a period of eight months Het Nieuwe Instituut will explore the possibilities of such an institution by transforming itself into a fashion museum.
+From September 2015 until May 2016 Het Nieuwe Instituut will explore the possibilities of such an institution by transforming itself into a fashion museum.
 The entire building will be utilised for this temporary experiment.

 Het Nieuwe Instituut

 Re-fashioning the Institutuion: Essay Marco Pecorari

 Marco Pecorari, fashion theoretician: 'More than a fashion exhibition the Temporary Fashion Museum first of all embodies a proposal of what a fashion museum is, or more radically, what a fashion museum could potentially be like.’
 Subsequently, themes crop up such as the museum as a place for criticism, the ephemeral quality of fashion and the position of the visitor/consumer.
 Pecorari lectured on this topic on 5 May 2016, and wrote an essay for Het Nieuwe Instituut.

 On the failing fashion system and alternative solutions, featuring an essay by José Teunissen, as well as resources on designers, companies and initiatives.
 The printed version and ISSUU verison are now also available in English, and the entire publication can be found on the website of Temporary Fashion Museum.

 With the project Dark Archives, Erica Scourti activates an automatic, constantly updated archive to foreground the algorithmic outsourcing of personal media organisation and its implications for networked, distributed memory.
 Throughout the exhibition period of Temporary Fashion Museum, she uploads her entire fifteen-year personal media archive, consisting of daily photos, videos and screenshots, to platform monopoly services like Google photo.

 12 Febuary 2016 sees the launch of the new season of the Temporary Fashion Museum.